ThePansmith/docs/docs/introduction/getting-started/first-scripts.md

 1. **Output**: Produces 3 dandelions.
 2. **Input**: An array of items required for the recipe.
 Maximum item count is 9.

+Putting that code into your recipe event listener and reloading the script will cause it to be registered, it's as simple as that!

 ### Shaped Recipes